How law (Act & Regulations) & policies are made

 Regulations and policy

-The Policy, Research and Regulation Division ("PRRD") advises WorkSafeBC’s Board of Directors on regulation and policy development.
+The Policy, Regulation and Research Division (PRRD) advises WorkSafeBC’s Board of Directors on regulation and policy development.
 An important part of the PRRD’s role is consulting with stakeholders, such as worker and employer representatives, industry and scientific experts, and the various divisions of WorkSafeBC.

 Policies and regulations are developed differently.
 The general processes are set out below.

 Occupational Health and Safety Regulation Development Process

-WorkSafeBC develops and implements occupational health and safety regulations, including the Occupational Health and Safety Regulation (“OHSR”).
-All workplaces under the inspection jurisdiction of WorkSafeBC must meet the legal requirements set out in the OHSR.
+WorkSafeBC develops and implements occupational health and safety regulations, including the Occupational Health and Safety Regulation (OHS Regulation).
+All workplaces under the inspection jurisdiction of WorkSafeBC must meet the legal requirements set out in the OHS Regulation.

-The regulatory amendment process for the OHSR allows stakeholders to view and comment on the actual proposed amendments before the PRRD takes the amendments to the Board of Directors for approval.
+The regulatory amendment process for the OHS Regulation allows stakeholders to view and comment on the actual proposed amendments before the PRRD takes the amendments to the Board of Directors for approval.

 First, the PRRD works with internal and external subject matter experts to develop and clarify regulatory proposals.
 Generally, there is a public consultation phase where draft regulatory amendments, along with explanatory notes, are then released to the general public for feedback.